 Citizens attending the academy will receive training in numerous topics within the criminal justice field, aimed at giving them a basic understanding and familiarity of the "how's and why's" of police work.

-The academy will be offered two times a year.
-The academy will meet one evening a week from 6:30 to 9 p.m., for 10 weeks, with one Saturday session.
-These sessions start in the fall and spring and are open to the general public.
+The academy will meet Thursday evenings from 6:00 to 9 p.m., for 10 weeks, with one Saturday session.
+These sessions start in the fall and are open to the general public.
 Special sessions may be set up for groups by contacting the Citizens' Police Academy Coordinator or 254-298-5911.
-The Saturday session is optional and attendance is not required for successful completion of the academy.
+The Saturday session is optional, and attendance is not required for successful completion of the academy.
 They are generally scheduled to start at 8 a.m., so the firearm familiarization and training can be conducted in daylight at the Police Range.
 The first night of instruction includes a tour of the Temple Police Department and the jail facilities.
 Included with the academy is the opportunity for students to ride for a shift with a patrol officer.

-TopicsSome of the topics that are covered in lecture and hands-on exercises include:
+TopicsSome of the topics that are covered in the lecture and hands-on exercises include:

 - Patrol Procedures